XRPLF/clio/README.md

 ## Things to fix

-1. Figure out what to do with `ripple::Fees` that is now missing the `units` member.
-It was used in a few places and couple unittests are broken because of it.
-2. Fix build on CI (currently using old CMake. need to use conan instead).
+1. Fix build on CI (currently using old CMake. need to use conan instead).
-3. Fix code coverage support (see 'coverage' option in conanfile).
+2. Fix code coverage support (see 'coverage' option in conanfile).
-4. See if we can contribute/push our cassandra-cpp-driver to conan center so we don't need to export it before we able to use it.
+3. See if we can contribute/push our cassandra-cpp-driver to conan center so we don't need to export it before we able to use it.
-5. Try to improve the new asio code that is using `async_compose` and potentially the `FutureWithCallback` way of accepting the callback.
+4. Try to improve the new asio code that is using `async_compose` and potentially the `FutureWithCallback` way of accepting the callback.

 # Clio
 Clio is an XRP Ledger API server.
 Clio is optimized for RPC calls, over WebSocket or JSON-RPC.
 Validated